redpanda-data/connect/website/docs/components/inputs/csv.md

 ### `paths`

 A list of file paths to read from.
 Each file will be read sequentially until the list is exhausted, at which point the input will close.
-Glob patterns are supported.
+Glob patterns are supported, including super globs (double star).

 Type: `array`